 Indigenous Australians are the Aboriginal and Torres Strait Islander people of Australia.
 The traditional owners of the land which archaeological evidence confirms is the oldest continuous civilisation on earth, extending back over 65,000 years.
 They were among the first humans to migrate out of Africa, across the coastlines of India and Asia until reaching the shores of Australia.

 Aboriginal and Torres Strait Islanders are not one homogenous group – they are a diverse group of hundreds of nations (or cultural groups) and clans within those nations.
 It has been estimated that around 250 languages and 600 dialects were spoken at the time of colonial invasion in 1788 in over 500 different nations, many with very different and distinctive cultures, beliefs and languages.

-Torres Strait Islanders are the Indigenous Australians who come from the islands of the Torres Strait, between Cape York in Queensland and Papua New Guinea.
+Torres Strait Islanders are First Nations Australians who come from the islands of the Torres Strait, between Cape York in Queensland and Papua New Guinea.
 They are of Melanesian origin and have differing identities, histories and cultural traditions to Aboriginal Australians.
 The Torres Strait Islands are a group of about 274 small islands distributed across an area of 48,000km2.

 Not all Islanders live on the Torres Strait Islands – 64 percent live in Queensland on both the mainland and islands.
 This phenomenon is often referred to as the "Torres Strait diaspora".

-Today, Aboriginal and Torres Strait Islanders make up approximately 3.3 percent of the total Australian population, or more than 800,000 of 24 million people.
+Today, Aboriginal and Torres Strait Islanders make up approximately 3.3 percent of the total Australian population, or around 800,000 of 25 million people.

-Indigenous people continue to have a much younger age profile than the non-Indigenous population.
-More than half (53 percent) of Aboriginal people are aged under 25 years.
+First Nations people continue to have a much younger age profile than the non-First Nations population.
+More than half (53 percent) of Aboriginal people are aged under 25.

-Over one-third of Indigenous Australians live in major cities but remote communities face much more substantial levels of disadvantage.
+Over one-third of First Nations Australians live in major cities but remote communities face much more substantial levels of disadvantage.